 The values included in the table for each pairwise comparison are:

-- -log 2 The logarithmic fold change.
+- log2 fold change The logarithmic fold change.

 - Fold change The (signed) fold change.
 Genes/transcripts that are not observed in any sample have undefined fold changes and are reported as NaN (not a number).
 Note: Fold changes are calculated from the GLM, which corrects for differences in library size between the samples and the effects of confounding factors.
 It is therefore not possible to derive these fold changes from the original counts by simple algebraic calculations.